-The stars are truly like dust; reminded of the book titled “The Stars, Like Dust”, written by Isaac Asimov (showing also a cross section of the Southern Cross, to demonstrate the clarity of the stars).
+The stars are truly like dust; reminded of the book titled “The Stars, Like Dust”, written by Isaac Asimov.

 I recently discovered that Saturn has also been captured in this frame.
-I had wondered for a while how a yellow ‘star’ could be bigger and more prominent than the Pointers and the Southern Cross, and speaking with a friend he said that yellow stars can be often planets.
-Researching the time and date of the photograph, yes, there it is; Saturn was there.
+I had wondered for a while how a yellow ‘star’ could be bigger and more prominent than the Pointers and the Southern Cross, and speaking to a friend he said that yellow stars are in actual fact planets.
+In researching the time and date of the photograph, yes, there it is; Saturn was there.
 If you look just above the Southern Cross and a little to the left of the shooting star you will see a bright and large star … there you go, that is Saturn.

-I had originally planned to have the Southern Cross placed in the mid-section of the photograph, held in composition by the glory of the Milky Way itself.
-But by the time that I was able to get to a place to shoot this grand vista, it was getting a bit late in the season.
-If you think of the star movements to that of a clock, as there are twelve months in the year the Southern Cross’ position moves as like an hour hand.
-In May at 9pm it is at the 12 o’clock mark, however, in June it moves to the 1 o’clock mark, and so on.
+I had originally planned to have the Southern Cross placed in the mid section of the photograph, held in composition by the glory of the Milky Way itself.
+But by the time that I was able to get to a place to shoot this grand vista, it was getting a bit late.
+If you think of the star movements to that of a clock, as there are twelve months in the year the Southern Cross’ position moves as like the hour hand of a clock.
+In May at 9pm it is at the 12pm mark, however, in June it moves to the 1pm mark, and so on.

-The grandness of the Milky Way that has been captured here, is beyond my own imagination; I could say that I was ‘helped’.
-Here you have the Southern Cross balanced perfectly on one side of the frame with the centre of our galaxy glowing perfectly on the other.
-It turns out that this ‘cloud’ of stars is the nucleus of our galaxy, it is what is called the ‘Galactic Bar’.
-Here we have shooting stars, Saturn, Carinae Nebula (to the low/right of the Southern Cross), and layer upon layer upon layer of colourful sparkling stars.
-I have included a cross section close up from around the Southern Cross, if you zoom in on the right you can truly see the stars behind the stars, behind the stars, and behind them as well.
+The grandness of the Milky Way has been captured here, and it is beyond my own imagination; I would say that I was helped.
+Here you have the Southern Cross balanced perfectly on one side and the centre of our galaxy glowing perfectly on the other.
+This cloud is the nucleus of our galaxy, its called the ‘Galactic Bar’ … amazing.
+We have shooting stars, Saturn, and layer upon layer upon layer of colourful stars; even more than what can be presented on the final print.

 The resolution of the photograph was purposed to be grainless at the 200cm size.
 This has been achieved.
 The image is totally devoid of any dots except that of the stars.
 It is a grand image, especially as how the camera has represented the Milky Way in an amber tone.